UsmonovaZulfiya/Meraki_JSE/README.md

 * **Compatibility Matching:** Matching algorithm to suggest pets that align with user preferences and lifestyle.
 ### 4. Adoption Process Management
 * **Application Submission:** Seamless process for submitting adoption applications directly through the app.
-* **Communication Tools:** In-app messaging or contact details for connecting with shelters/rescue organizations.
+* **Communication Tools:** In-app contact details for connecting with shelters/rescue organizations.
 ### 5. User Interaction and Engagement
 * **Favorites List:** Ability to save favorite pets for future reference.
 * **Application Tracking:** Track the status of adoption applications and receive updates.